MO HealthNet Primary Care Health Home Initiative

 The Health Home Resources page has more information and documents used in implementing the PCHH initiative.

-This website provides information regarding the development and current status of Missouri's Primary Care Health Homes.
+This website provides information regarding the development and current status of Missouri’s Primary Care Health Homes.
 For more information regarding the Missouri Department of Mental Health (DMH) Behavioral Health Homes, this can be accessed on the DMH website: CMHC (Behavioral) Healthcare Homes.